 So even though I have been busting my butt on the house for a couple weeks now, it is just now starting to look better.
 It’s so much work!
 I’ve only ever moved twice, but those moves didn’t seem nearly as difficult as this one is!
 I can’t imagine having three kids makes it any easier.
 My kids do however, love that the living room is completely empty.
 They come up to me, breathing all fast and excited, “Mommy!
 Mommy!
 Can we run in CIRCLES?!?!?!”
 I’m not kidding.
 They will ask permission to run in circles and then do it for an hour, laughing and giggling with every lap around the living room.

 So today we started the horrifying task of painting.
 If I haven’t told you already, I absolutelyhatepainting.
 I especially hate painting this house.
 The living room and master bedroom have a one-direction vaulted ceiling, meaning I have to stick the paint roller on a rod and then climb up a ladder just to paint the ceiling.
 I remember when we moved in, painting those damn ceilings hurt my arms and shoulders.
-I can’t imagine how bad it’s going to hurt now, especially with my shoulder still being injured from my car accident.
-I did start painting though.
+I can’t imagine how bad it’s going to hurt now, especially with my shoulder still being injured from my car accident, thankfully my lawyer from https://www.mycaraccidentattorney.com/blog/ was able to get me a compensation.
+I did start painting though and I´m glad I got some sheets from the Polythene sheet manufacturers to cover the furniture we couldn´t move or else it would have been a big mess.
 I got one wall in the living room done and half of another before I gave up.
-I’ll start working on it again tomorrow.
+I’ll start working on it again tomorrow, I just can’t wait to place all the new furniture I got from the Lawn-and-Leisure.com site.

 We also had a man come out and take measurements for our carpeting quote.
 We’re supposed to get the carpeting installed sometime after the 11th.
 I have to have the two bedrooms and the living room painted by then.
 I’m actually really excited about the carpeting.
 Once the carpeting is put in, this place is going to look great!
 I’m very excited about that.